-A culture which supports and expects continuous lifelong education should have questions like “What have you been learning?” as common a greeting and as common a small-talk topic as asking about the weather.
+A culture which supports and expects continuous lifelong education should have questions like “What have you been learning?” as common a greeting and as common a small-talk topic instead of asking about the weather.

 5. Global Resource Survey

-All global resources will have to be claimed as a common heritage to ALL of humanity – not just one nation or one company, not just one family or person, but of the entirety of ALL of Humanity.
-This alone will effectively end nations states as competitive entities which are a major source of global problems such as wars, and will focus the global conversation on how do we best use our global resources for the benefit of ALL of Humanity.
+All global resources will have to be claimed as a Common Heritage to ALL of Humanity – not just one nation or one company, not just one family or person, but of the entirety of ALL of Humanity.
+This alone will effectively end nations states as competitive entities which are a major source of ALL global problems such as wars, and will focus the global conversation on how do we best use our global resources for the benefit of ALL of Humanity.

 How long would it take to do this?
 No clue.
 We have never done anything like this.
 However, I would think that once the above app was created and every community was connected, then perhaps a year to get enough of the pertinent data to start working with the basic calculations and to start some general planning.